-Prior to distribution to the ad hoc advisory committee, Purchasing shall review each proposal to ensure offerors have met all RFP requirements and determine if any of the offers should be deemed nonresponsive or nonresponsible.
+Prior to distribution to the ad hoc advisory committee, Purchasing shall review each proposal to ensure offerors have met all RFP requirements and determine if any of the offers should be deemed non-responsive or non-responsible.

-City Departments should anticipate the total time for an RFP to be complete to be at minimum three (3) months.
-This time frame takes into account the time to prepare the specifications or scope of services, posting to prospective offerors, review and scoring of proposals, protest periods, presentations or interviews, negotiation of contract terms and City Council approval.
-RFPs are usually not an appropriate procurement methodology if a need of a good or service is immediate.
 A City Department should allow enough time for the ad hoc advisory committee to carefully review proposals and make the best decision on the behalf of the City.
 RFP posting times to prospective offerors are generally thirty (30) days.
 However, Purchasing can authorize a longer time depending on the complexity of the RFP.
+Purchasing will work with the department on an appropriate timeline to ensure the process is efficient and effective.